-Katherine Morrissey is currently an Assistant Professor in the School of Cinema at San Francisco State University.
-Her previous work experience includes being a Lecturer in the College of Communication and Information at the University of Kentucky and a Visiting Assistant Professor of English at the Rochester Institute of Technology.
-Katherine received her PhD in English (Media, Cinema and Digital Studies) at the University of Wisconsin-Milwaukee (UWM) in May 2016.
+Katherine Morrissey is currently an Assistant Professor in the School of Cinema at San Francisco State University where she teaches undergraduate and graduate classes such as Gender and Film: Screening Female Desire; Race, Sex and Identity Online; Film Theory: The Real and the Virtual; and Introduction to Cinema Studies.
+She has previously worked as a Lecturer in the College of Communication and Information at the University of Kentucky and a Visiting Assistant Professor of English at the Rochester Institute of Technology.
+Katherine received her PhD in English (Media, Cinema and Digital Studies) at the University of Wisconsin-Milwaukee (UWM).
 She has a Master’s in Communication, Culture and Technology from Georgetown University and professional experience in web management, graphic design for web/print, as well as communications and marketing in the non-profit sector.